arielsalminen/vue-design-system/README.md

 ## Roadmap

+- [ ] Implement an automated kitchen sink test view for each component.
 - [ ] Create compiler config for style guide.
 - [ ] Cleanup style guide CSS.
 - [ ] Create a tutorial on why and what you can/should do with the tool.